laps22/in-the-node/Develop/utils/README.md

   ## Tests

-   Run the following in the CLI to test the application. node index.js
+   Run the following in the CLI to test the application

+   node index.js

    ## Questions